8go/matrix-commander/README.md

   content repository
 - new option `--separator` to customize the column separator in outputs
 - new option `--mxc-to-http`
+- new option `--devices` to list devices of current user
+- new option `--discovery-info` to print discovery info of homeserver
+- new option `--login_info` to get the available login methods from the server

 # Summary, TLDR